 The Data Platform is one of the main digital twin components since it ensures secure data processing.
 Thus eliminating data lakes.
 The platform analyzes the data using machine learning and artificial intelligence.
 Then integrates it with other systems.

 To do all of this, the Data Platform needs to store a lot of data.
 That’s why it uses cloud services to perform analysis.

 Tech Stack: AWS, Microsoft Azure, Amazon Dynamo BD.

 A vital component of a digital twin platform.
 This model translates the status data, analytics insights, and forecasts into formats suitable for human perception.
 As a result, we get a connected environment of the virtual copy with the physical world.

-The Visualization module is responsible for delivering data insights to end users, simulation, and intelligent operations.
-The digital twin’s dashboards and commands rely on this module for correct functionality.
+The Visualization module handles delivering data insights to end users.
+The dashboards and commands of a digital twin rely on this module for correct functionality.

 Tech Stack: Unity, WebGL, three.js, PlayCanvas.

 Read more: Interactive 2D/3D Graphics for Web Projects